Quantum Information and Graph Theory: Emerging Connections

 I will talk about a scheme of the ground-code measurement-based quantum computer, which enjoys two major advantages. (i) Every logical qubit is encoded in the gapped degenerate ground subspace of a spin-1 chain with nearest-neighbor two-body interactions, so that it equips built-in robustness against noise.

 One-way quantum computing allows any quantum algorithm to be implemented by the sole use of single-qubit measurements.
 The difficult part is to create a universal resource state on which the measurements are made.
 We propose to use continuous-variable (CV) entanglement in the optical frequency comb of a single optical parametric oscillator with a multimode pump to produce a very large CV graph state with a special 4-regular graph.
-This scheme is interesting because of its potential for scalability, although issues of error correction and fault tolerance are yet to be fully addressed.

 We construct a family of time-independent nearest-neighbor Hamiltonians coupling eight-state systems on a 1D ring that enables universal quantum computation.
 Hamiltonians in this family can achieve universality either by driving a continuous-time quantum walk or by terminating an adiabatic algorithm.
 In either case, the universality property can be understood as arising from an efficient simulation of a programmable quantum circuit.
-Using gadget perturbation theory, one can demonstrate the same kind of universality for related Hamiltonian families acting on qubits in 2D.

 In this talk, two specific directions of research in quantum information are presented which could potentially gain from graph theory.
 The first is the study of quantum communication using systems of perpetually interacting qubits (or spins) as a databus.
 After introducing the topic through the simplest examples of linear chains of spins as transmitters of quantum information, we briefly mention existing work on quantum communication through more general graphs of spins.